 Family-Friendly Clearwater Beach at New Year’s

-The nightly Sunsets at Pier 60 Festival is part natural phenomenon / part show, with a large glowing disk descending over the Gulf of Mexico reflected in pools of water on the beach.
-While spectators on the sand or pier pose for selfies, others shop for crafts or watch buskers performing for tips.
-Since 1995, the Sunsets at Pier 60 event has hosted 25 to 50 crafters selling juried work that must be handmade and local to this part of Florida.
+The nightly Sunsets at Pier 60 Festival is part nature / part show.
+The glowing solar disk descending over the Gulf of Mexico is vividly reflected in pools of water on the beach.
+While spectators on the sand or pier pose for selfies, others shop for crafts.
+Since 1995, the Sunsets at Pier 60 event has hosted 25 to 50 crafters.
+Each is selected by a jury and can only sell work that is handmade and local to this part of Florida.

-The Panama City Beach Scene
+The Panama City Beach New Year’s Scene

-In addition to all of the organized fun, there’s still the gorgeous, white sandy beaches.
-Despite the trending attractions like Gulf World Marine Park and Pier Park, this theme park style city is considered one of “America’s Most Beautiful Beaches” by Conde Nast Traveler.
+In addition to all of the organized fun, Panama City Beach has been called one of “America’s Most Beautiful Beaches.”
 (You may hear this claim elsewhere along the beautiful Gulf of Mexico shorline in Florida.)
-Why such accolades for the beach?
-It’s beautiful.
-According to the CVB website, “Panama City Beach’s legendary pure white sand resulted from quartz crystals washing down from the Appalachian Mountains centuries ago.
-Along their journey, the crystals were bleached, ground, smoothed and polished until the surf of the Gulf of Mexico deposited these millions of grains of sand on the shoreline.”
+Did you know that Panama City Beach’s legendary pure white sand is made from quartz crystals?
+Over eons of time and thousands of miles of travel, the crystals were bleached, ground, smoothed and polished.
+Today, we appreciate how the surf of the Gulf of Mexico deposited them on the shoreline for our pleasure.